Get E-Book

 EventEmitter.init()

-The reason for the "already exists" check: JavaScript prototype inheritance.
-If a subclass prototype has an _events object (because EventEmitter.init() was called on the prototype itself), every instance would share that same _events via the prototype chain.
+The inherited-property check exists because of JavaScript prototype inheritance.
+If a subclass prototype has an _events object, every instance would otherwise see that same object through the prototype chain.
 The guard detects this by comparing this._events === ObjectGetPrototypeOf(this)._events.
 When they match, the instance is seeing an inherited _events rather than its own, so init() creates a fresh one.
 Without this check, two instances of the same subclass could accidentally share event registrations through their shared prototype.
-The TCP socket wrapper in net.Socket is one example - net.Socket extends stream.Duplex which extends EventEmitter, and the prototype chain means this guard matters during construction.

 Listener Registration